LukaVasiljevic/Scrapping/README.md

 * **Request**
 * **WebDriver**

-*(all scripts done are done just for practice and scraped data does not have any practical use to me)*
+*(all scripts are done just for practice and scraped data does not have any practical use to me)*